 Deal with Sony Pictures & Valiant Digital

-In 2015 Valiant Entertainment and Sony Pictures announced a mutli-picture deal to bring the Bloodshot and Harbinger superhero franchises onto the big screen.
+In April 2015, Valiant Entertainment and Sony Pictures announced a mutli-picture deal to bring the Bloodshot and Harbinger superhero franchises onto the big screen.
 The deal was based on a previous deal between Valiant Entertainment and distribution company DMG for nine-figures of financial capital; see link.

 Valiant Chief Operating Officer Gavin Cuneo said: